academe/elavon-epg-psr7/INTEGRATION_TESTS.md

 # Integration Tests Setup

-Integration tests have been added to test the credit card payment vertical stack against a real Opayo/Elavon sandbox environment.
+Integration tests have been added to test the credit card payment vertical stack against a real Elavon Payment Gateway UAT environment.

 ## What Was Added